HAC News: June 1, 2016

 thumb usda-obs-cover

-As of the end of November, USDA obligated 29,060 loans, loan guarantees, and grants totaling about $3.85 billion.
-This is about 10,000 more obligations than the same time last year.
-Most of the increase in obligations occurred in the Section 502 guaranteed loan program.
+As of the end of March, USDA obligated 56,760 loans, loan guarantees, and grants totaling about $7.46 billion.
+This is less than obligation levels from the same time last year when there were 67,388 loans, loan guarantees, and grants obligated totaling about $8.9 billion.

 Single Family Housing Program Highlights

-The Section 502 Guaranteed loan program, the largest of the Single Family Housing programs, obligated $3.8 billion (27,989) in loan guarantees.
-Obligations have been averaging about $1.9 billion per month over the last six months.
+The Section 502 Guaranteed loan program, the largest of the Single Family Housing programs, obligated $7.0 billion (50,513) in loan guarantees.
+This is about $1.59 billion (11,896) less than the same time last year.

-For the Section 502 Direct program, there have been about $40.3 million (347 loans) in loan obligations so far in FY 2015; this is about $14 million (139 loans) more than last year.
-Very low-income (VLI) loan obligations as a percentage of the total dollars obligated for the program has increased to almost 37 percent.
+For the Section 502 Direct program, there have been nearly $355 million (2,699 loans) in loan obligations so far in FY 2016; about $105.2 million (635 loans) more than the same time last year.
+Very low-income (VLI) loan obligations comprised 30.4 percent of the total Section 502 Direct loan dollars obligated so far this year.
+Last year at this time, 33.6 percent of the Section 502 Direct loan dollars obligated were for VLI loans.

 Multi-Family Housing Programs